Forture128/copilot-metrics-viewer/DataPipeline/README.md

 ```

 4. Create Helm Charts: Create Helm charts for the services you want to deploy.
    You can create your Helm chart for your application (e.g., Jupyter, Kafka, Localstack, etc.).
-Here’s a basic structure:
+Here's a basic structure:

 ```bash
 helm create data-pipeline